-As side hustles become more popular — and perhaps necessary — let’s take a look at some of the common options … and what you might consider doing instead.
+As side hustles become more common — and perhaps necessary — let’s take a look at some of the most popular options … and what you might consider doing instead.

 This is coming from years of experience in hosting the award-winning Side Hustle Show podcast, and I should note that ALL the business models listed CAN work, it’s just a matter of finding one that fits your needs and goals.